Sprague Electric: Sprague Electric: Expansion, growth and difficulties (1960–1971)

-By 1959 Sprague Electric achieved $50 million in sales.
+In 1959, Sprague Electric achieved $50 million in sales.
 Robert C. Sprague continued as Chairman of the Board and his brother Julian as President.
-Contemporary advances in the integrated circuit and thin film technologies, Sprague saw a need to move to support and design products around these new technologies.
+With advances in the integrated circuit and thin film technologies, Sprague saw a need to move to support and design products around these new technologies.
 Thin film products and integrated circuits lead to more compact circuit designs and smaller products.
-Sprague understood this as the future trend in electronics; he opened more plants in the United States and developed a worldwide network of sales offices.
+Sprague understood this as the future trend in electronics.
+He opened more plants in the United States and developed a worldwide network of sales offices.

-Comparison of non-film and film capacitors.
-Larger is Sprague Black Beauty (1950's) and smaller is polyethylene film (2000's) Both have identical capacitance but the film has 3 times the voltage rating.
+A comparison of non-film and film capacitors.
+The larger is a 1950s Sprague Black Beauty.
+The smaller is polyethylene film from the 2000s.
+Both have identical capacitance but the film has 3 times the voltage rating.

-By 1960 Sprague Electric had manufacturing plants in North Carolina, New Hampshire, Vermont, Wisconsin, Virginia, Maryland and California.
+By 1960, Sprague Electric had manufacturing plants in North Carolina, New Hampshire, Vermont, Wisconsin, Virginia, Maryland and California.
 Many were involved in making capacitors that used thin film technology.
 This proved to be a very important product for Sprague Electric.
-These plants also produced magnetic products (transformers, inductors etc.).
-With advances in transistor and integrated circuit technology (later computer chips) resistance to noise interference became a factor.
+These plants also produced magnetic products such as transformers and inductors.
+With advances in transistor and integrated circuit technology, later computer chips, resistance to noise interference became a factor.
 Magnetics played a role in reducing noise interference.

 Sprague got into the semiconductor business in the late 1950s, somewhat later than the already established semiconductor firms.
-Fairchild Camera (directed by Robert Noyce) had marketed the first commercial integrated circuit as early as 1963.
+Fairchild Camera, directed by Robert Noyce, marketed the first commercial integrated circuit as early as 1963.
 Sprague wanted to be an early participant into this young product.
 They set up a group at the New Hampshire facility where thin film capacitors were made.
-In 1965 Sprague Electric acquired Micro Tech (Sunnyvale, CA), a manufacturer of semiconductor equipment for fabrication.
+In 1965, Sprague Electric acquired Micro Tech (Sunnyvale, CA), a manufacturer of semiconductor equipment for fabrication.